 A o d’eniyan l’eni – d’eniyan

 When they arrived at the top of the mountain, they found a clay pot, but most of the òri in it had melted away.
-But there was a tiny bit of it left at the bottom of the clay pot.
-The desperate monkeys rushed to get as much of the remaining òri as they could for themselves.
-In their hurry, they broke the clay pot so that there was only enough for them to rub on one or two parts of their bodies.
-Some monkeys rubbed the òri on their faces, some on their tails and bums but then they ran out of òri.
+Seeing a tiny bit of it left at the bottom of the pot, the desperate monkeys rushed to get the remaining òri for themselves.
+In their rush, they smashed the clay pot into pieces.
+The oil on the pieces of the pot was only enough for them to rub on one or two parts of their bodies.
+Some monkeys rubbed it on their faces, some on their tails and bums but then they ran out of òri.

 The End.